bilal2vec/L2/README.md

 -   dot **wont do**

--   in place operations on slice
+-   in place operations on slice **wont do**
 -   in slicing allow not passing all indices **done**

 -   view that returns new tensor so chaining can work **done**
 -   add an unsqueeze(dim) function **done**
 -   transpose **done**

--   change dtype
+-   change dtype **wont do, only double tensors**
     -   operations between int, float and double tensors
     -   casting tensors to types

 *   concat **done**